IN CONVERSATION WITH MAXINE BRISTOW & ANNA FAIRCHILD

-MB: The materials I choose to work with are generally those that are entangled in day-to-day reality and embedded in the spatial practices, corporeal habits, and repeated routines of our everyday experience.
-They are materials that constitute the fabric of interior environments and silently form the backfrop to our mundane actions, and are manufactured into the functioning objects through which we invisibly mediate our relationship with the world.
+Maxine Bristow: The materials I choose to work with are generally those that are entangled in day-to-day reality and embedded in the spatial practices, corporeal habits, and repeated routines of our everyday experience.
+They are materials that constitute the fabric of interior environments and silently form the backdrop to our mundane actions and are manufactured into the functioning objects through which we invisibly mediate our relationship with the world.
 I am partially interested in the often-overlooked somatic relationships with the built environment and the haptic dimensions of everyday embodied experience, even in the most commonplace institutional settings.
 My attitude towards these materials draws reference from material culture studies where there is a simultaneous concern with what materials are in a physical sense and what they do in the social world.
 My point of departure is often primarily an aesthetic response dictated by the play of formal concerns – hard against soft, rigid against pliant, smooth against striated… However, I am also interested in the signifying potential of materials, particularly the social, cultural and craft/design histories and affective resonances that they convey.

 JS: Can you say something about the relationship between the materials (and processes) you use and what they ultimately configure?

-MB: I employ a range of handmade processes as well as some elements of industrial fabrication, drawing upon craft and artisinal skills as well as design and mass material production.
-Examples of studio methods include: upholstery, timber construction, steamed bent wood, Formica lamination, pipe bending, hand embroidery and plain sewing and soft furnishing techniques.
+MB: I employ a range of handmade processes as well as some elements of industrial fabrication, drawing upon craft and artisanal skills as well as design and mass material production.
+Examples of studio methods include upholstery, timber construction, steamed bent wood, Formica lamination, pipe bending, hand embroidery and plain sewing and soft furnishing techniques.
 These are used to create a series of ‘thingly’ sculptural components that are variously configured and reconfigured in a series of staged installational scenarios.
-I had in mind the idea that one could reconfigure these quasifunctional objects, as one would rearrange furnishings, fittings and fixtures in a domestic environment.
+I had in mind the idea that one could reconfigure these quasi functional objects, as one would rearrange furnishings, fittings, and fixtures in a domestic environment.
 Just as one might select items from an IKEA catalogue, the individual sculptural elements would offer both in the imagination and in practice, the potential for an infinite variety of possible permutations.
-This reference to interior design and the aesthetic staging of the everyday through visual merchandising and retail display, gave rise to the idea of documenting the elements in the form of what became a four-metre concertina style ‘catalogue’.
+This reference to interior design and the aesthetic staging of the everyday through visual merchandising and retail display, gave rise to the idea of documenting the elements in the form of what became a four-meter concertina style ‘catalogue’.
 The production of the individual elements is largely motivated by formal concerns and seeks to return authority to the aesthetic impulse, privileging the ambiguity of an abstract sculptural language over strategies of representation.
-However, at the same time, through the resonances of its materials and processes, the work makes reference to objects that are vaguely familiar.
-My aim is to attest to the agential capacity of materials and the productive indeterminacy of the sensuously bound experiential encounter – to materially seduce and mobilise multiple, complex and contradictory connotations which in resisting easy resolution always have the potential to exceed conceptual synthesis.
-This desire to produce an ambiguity of feeling that simultaneously reaffirms and destabilises subjectivity is heighted by the coolly detached all-pervading greyness of its palette and the highly staged aesthetic artifice of the work, which sets the work apart from its everyday mass material counterparts.
+However, at the same time, through the resonances of its materials and processes, the work refers to objects that are vaguely familiar.
+My aim is to attest to the agential capacity of materials and the productive indeterminacy of the sensuously bound experiential encounter – to materially seduce and mobilise multiple, complex, and contradictory connotations which in resisting easy resolution always have the potential to exceed conceptual synthesis.
+This desire to produce an ambiguity of feeling that simultaneously reaffirms and destabilizes subjectivity is heighted by the coolly detached all-pervading greyness of its palette and the highly staged aesthetic artifice of the work, which sets the work apart from its everyday mass material counterparts.

 AF: It is important for me that the process of direct casting (that is taking a direct indexical trace directly off a surface, without the use of a mould) allows the shapes and forms to be different each time, which intentionally subverts some traditional ideas about the use of plaster in a way to cast repetitions of things in series from known or recognisable forms.
 I intend for the process I use together with the acknowledgement of the inherent properties of the material, to allow new forms and, I maintain, tacit knowledge to emerge.